P.A.I.N.T Community Partner Application

 Pre-service teachers who have access to more opportunities to practice teaching; to observe others teaching; to reflect on their experiences; and to receive feedback on their teaching have a smoother induction to the teaching profession.

-Teachers who work collaboratively and have regular supportive communication with colleagues and administrators are more likely to stay in the profession.
+Teachers who feel confident and happy, work collaboratively, and have wellness supports are more likely to stay in the teaching profession.

 Arts Integration is: